 The OMB would be – in the terminology used by Partridge and Whitehead – undemocratic to not conduct the full hearing.
 There’s an irony these Councillors’ political posturing preventing the City from getting the quick win they seek.

-Drobucki’s arguments will likely include detailed research such as the recent paper presented at the Canadian Political Science Association conference which shows Hamilton’s present ward boundaries has one of the worst effects for diminishing the votes of visible minorities due to the over-representation of majority white suburban areas.
+Dobucki’s arguments will likely include detailed research such as the recent paper presented at the Canadian Political Science Association conference which shows Hamilton’s present ward boundaries has one of the worst effects for diminishing the votes of visible minorities due to the over-representation of majority white suburban areas.

-Richardson’s Settlement Helps Drobucki
+Richardson’s Settlement Helps Dobucki

 In attaching that portion of Ainslie Wood to Dundas, Council removed all of their tax and different political interest arguments for maintaining the existing Hamilton/Suburb divide.
 Geographically, Poll 103 – North Ainslie Wood is significantly separated from Dundas by a combination of major roadways, high-voltage hydro corridors, and river creek valley.
 The decision to ignore these geographical features eliminates Council arguments that suburban communities deserve over-representation due to geographical features.